-- Cross-examination of PW 7-Madina did not bring to surface any contradictions or omissions in relation to her statement before the CBI.
-However, when confronted with her statement recorded u/s 164 of Cr.
-P. C. (Ex.
-4-M), particularly the facts concerning the murderous assault on her husband and killing of her son Sikandar and her brother-inlaw Ayub Nana Patel appearing at the portions marked 'A' and 'B' in the statement Ex.
-4-M, she was unable to explain how such record was made.
+254 Cross-examination of PW 7-Madina did not bring to surface any contradictions or omissions in relation to her statement before the CBI.
+However, when confronted with her statement recorded u/s 164 of Cr.P.C.
+(Ex.4-M), particularly the facts concerning the murderous assault on her husband and killing of her son Sikandar and her brother-in-law Ayub Nana Patel appearing at the portions marked 'A' and 'B' in the statement Ex.4-M, she was unable to explain how such record was made.
 She denied the fact that she was with her husband and the incident of assault had taken place in the jungle in her presence and she had removed her husband to the hospital.
-PW 7-Madina further revealed in her cross-examination that she did not go to Limkheda Police Station for lodging the complaint about the loss suffered by her; and it did not happen that she wanted to lodge a complaint with Limkheda Police Station and it did not entertain her complaint.
-When confronted with her statement at portion marked 'C' in her statement Ex.
-4-N, she admitted that she did state before the M. M.'s Court that at Limkheda Police Station they wanted lodge complaint about the loss suffered by them but nobody recorded their complaint; and she had made two statements before the M. M.'s Court.
+PW 7-Madina further revealed in her cross-examination that she did not go to Limkheda Police Station for lodging the complaint about the loss suffered by her; and it did not happen that she wanted to lodge a complaint with Limkheda Police Station and it did entertain her complaint.
+When confronted with her statement at portion marked 'C' in her statement Ex.4-N, she admitted that she did state before the M.M.'s Court that at Limkheda Police Station they wanted to lodge complaint about the loss suffered by them but nobody recorded their complaint; and she had made two statements before the M.M.'s Court.
 She denounced her earlier averments in that regard.
-This part of her testimony, though not concerning the core issue of the treatment meted out to the prosecutrix at Limkheda Police Station, calls for further corroboration. - 255.
-PW 19-Phiroz Ghanchi deposed that Abdul Sattar was his father; and he and his family, including his parents, were brought to Limkheda Police Station in a police vehicle from the house of one Kanubhai on third day (i. e.
-Saturday) from the day of outbreak of riots at village Randhikpur.
-He further deposed that two days thereafter i. e. on 4th of February or March 2002 (Monday), the prosecutrix was brought to the police station around 10 10 a. m.; and he, his father and PW 7-Madinaben were called for identification of the prosecutrix.
-According to PW 19-Phiroz, the prosecutrix narrated the facts before the police as under:- - (i) that while she was at the place near Kuchcha road leading to Panivela, two white vehicles came to the spot and a mob of persons alighted from the said vehicles and attacked her and her relations: - (ii) that she was raped by Govindbhai Hakambhai Raval, Nareshbhai Ramanlal Modiya and Jaswantbhai Chaturbhai Raval; and - (iii) that one Shailesh Bhatt had snatched away her daughter from her hands, and killed her by smashing her on the stone.
+This part of her testimony, though not to the prosecutrix at Limkheda Police Station,

+Sattar was his father; and he and his family, including his parents, were brought to Limkheda

+Police Station in a police vehicle from the house of one Kanubhai on third day (i.e. Saturday) from the day of outbreak of riots at village Randhikpur.
+He further deposed that two days thereafter i.e. on 2002 4th of February or March (Monday), the prosecutrix was brought to the police station around 10 - 10.30 a.m.; and he, his father and PW 7-Madinaben were called for identification of the prosecutrix.
+According PW 19-Phiroz, to prosecutrix narrated the facts before the police as under :-

+- (i) that while she was at the place near Kuchcha road leading to Panivela, two white vehicles came to the spot and a mob of persons alighted from the said vehicles and attacked her and her relations; - (ii) that she was raped by Govindbhai Hakambhai Raval, Nareshbhai Ramanlal Modiya and Jaswantbhai Chaturbhai Raval; and that one Shailesh Bhatt had snatched away her daughter from her hands, and killed her by smashing her on the stone.

-He further deposed that the police asked PW Madina to go away and threatened the prosecutrix that if the names of the rapists were given she would be finished by giving poisonous injection.
+He further deposed that the police asked PW wadina to go away and threatened the prosecutrix that if the names of the rapists were given she would be finished by giving poisonous injection.
 According to him, the prosecutrix had also narrated some more names to the police as the offenders.